Criminal Defense

 Brett’s dedication has earned him widespread recognition, including being named a Super Lawyers Rising Star and holding a perfect 10 rating on Avvo.com.
 With over 90 five-star reviews, his proven track record demonstrates his commitment to helping clients move forward without a criminal record holding them back.

-Work with a Tampa Sexual Battery Defense Lawyer Now
+Contact a Tampa Sexual Battery Defense Lawyer Today

 Avvo top contributor logo Avvo client's choice award logo National Trial Lawyers Top 40 under 40 Avvo perfect 10 rating logo Avvo 5 star review logo